RajendraTaradale/atoz-nodejs/javascript-interview.md

 call(), apply() and bind() Methods in JavaScript.

-“this” always refers to an object.
+"this" always refers to an object.
-“this” refers to an object which calls the function it contains.
+"this" refers to an object which calls the function it contains.
 In the global context “this” refers to either window object or is undefined if the ‘strict mode’ is

 .call() - calls the same function with the specified arguments